AlbertoDeBenedittis/BesApp/README.md

 * make the analysis
 * create the graphs and maps

+The other .py files contains auxiliary pieces of code used in the website.
+For instance, in Testo_indicatore.py there are dictionaries where the values are long texts (strings) more precisely, the description of each BES indicator and what is the aim of it.

 In the folders are stored the:
 * geodataframe  (Dati_Nuovi2, Dati_Streamlite, No_Profit, Factories)
 * the map created and stored as .html file (used to show the maps in the dashboard without the need to create them) (Mappe_html)